la2050/archive/_projects/2015/thelab-las-place-for-scientific-exploration.md

   programs.
 All of the money from the award will go to TheLab to reach our goal of building a bigger and better community laboratory.
 We do not intend to distribute the money to any partners.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Our budget for the equipment we intend to acquire is $98,061.
-We do not plan to exceed the budget.
-The execution of parts 2 and 3 of our proposal is not critically dependent on the acquisition of all the equipment listed.
-For example, it is necessary that we increase our workbench space to accommodate larger classes.
-However it is not immediately necessary that we purchase additional microscopes.

-   We will prioritize purchasing safety equipment to guarantee that we have a safe work environment.
-Beyond that, we will prioritize equipment purchases based on the number of students who will benefit.
-If we are not able to purchase all the equipment listed in the budget, we will run additional classes to generate the income necessary for acquiring those items.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Equipment
-   _______________
-   Price Product
-   11,450 Nano-Volume Spectrophotometer
-   10,178 -80°C Freezer
-   8,445 Autoclave Sterilizer
-   16,450 6-Foot Fume Hood (Qty 2)
-   4,650 Fume Hood Blower & Accessories
-   790 Eye Wash & Emergency Shower Station
-   14,658 Chemical Resistant Workbenches
-   880 Fire Resistant Lab Coats (Qty 20)
-   240 Fire Extingishers (Qty 6)
-   125 Fire Blankets (Qty 2)
-   7,495 Thermalcycler
-   2,730 DI Water Purification System
-   907 Flamable Chemical Safety Storage
-   570 Acid/Corrosives Safety Storage
-   2,700 Fluorescent Microscope
-   3450 Tabletop Centrifuge

-   Services
-   _______________
-   Price Description
-   6,790 Fume Hood Installation
-   2,400 Eye Wash Plumbing & Installation
-   1,450 Workbench / Countertop Installation
-   1,100 Bio-Safety Cabinet Repair & Certification
-   300 Fume Hood Safety Certification
-   300 Incubator Safety Certification

-   Total
-   _______________
-   98,061
 How do you plan to scale the success of your proposal?: >- With the purchase of our new equipment our lab will have the opportunity to continuously grow.
 Our classes will use the new equipment and generate income